TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 daemon shutdown and the following warm launch still require actual CI proof.
 Evidence: /tmp/batchalign-arm-runtime-35549839635 and
 /tmp/batchalign-arm-native-35549839635.
 No complete native-platform pass yet.

+Windows runtime 35552384706 (e5272755): cold bootstrap 429391 ms,
+warm 585 ms, all 259 smash inputs, transcription (WER 0.2222), and timed alignment pass.
+Untimed alignment times out while fetching job status after 30 seconds; the harness stops the daemon and does not run subsequent model tests with an unconfirmed worker.
+The post-test Windows diagnostics contain no crash or low-memory events.
+The timeout alone does not prove OOM.

+The same run's installed MSI shows bootstrap progress and produces correct comparison output, but still leaves its daemon alive on window close.
+The Windows descendant cleanup unit test passes, exposing a lifecycle gap:
+Tauri invokes plugin event handlers before the application callback, and the shell plugin kills direct children on Exit.
+Move application cleanup to ExitRequested so taskkill /T can still reach Python through its live PyApp parent; retain idempotent Exit fallback and log taskkill failures.
+Actual installed-app shutdown with this ordering still requires CI proof.

+The runtime harness now checkpoints partial reports after bootstrap, comparison, smash testing, and each real pipeline.
+Per-pipeline log markers record start/outcome and system memory at start, so interrupted runs retain more diagnostic evidence.
+These changes do not relax output assertions or status deadlines.
+Evidence: /tmp/batchalign-windows-runtime-35552384706 and /tmp/batchalign-windows-native-35552384706.